 When SWIR data are available the test exploits the fact that the imaginary refractive index of ice is much higher at SWIR wavelengths than it is at near-IR and visible wavelengths.
-Radiative-transfer physics subsequently dictates that SWIR energy is absorbed strongly by
+Radiative-transfer physics subsequently dictates that SWIR energy is absorbed strongly by snow and ice, while these surfaces reflect near-IR light with equal efficiency.
+The primary snow detection discriminator is the magnitude of the Normalized Difference Snow Index (NDSI), defined as the ratio

-$$NDSI = (SWIR - NIR) / (SWIR + NIR).$$
+NDSI = (SWIR - NIR) / (SWIR + NIR).

-The range of this metric is -1 <NDSI < 1.
-As snow cover becomes more dense, SWIR absorption grows stronger while at the same time its near-IR reflection increases.
-This serves to make the numerator in the NDSI definition smaller (and negative) - thus as NDSI gets smaller, the likelihood of a pixel's containing snow or ice cover increases.
+The range of this metric is $-1 \le \text{NDSI} \le 1$ .
+As snow cover becomes denser, SWIR absorption grows stronger while at the same time its near-IR reflection increases.
+This serves to make the numerator in the NDSI definition smaller (and negative) - thus as NDSI gets smaller, the likelihood of snow or ice cover increases.
 Low water-droplet clouds reflect equally well in both bands and so NDSI is near zero.
-For this reason the NDSI and other metrics like it are often referred to as snowcloud discriminators.
+For this reason the NDSI and other metrics like it are often referred to as snow-cloud discriminators.

 This test is designed primarily to detect snow and ice covers.
 It is possible that cirrus clouds, also composed of ice particles, will trip this test.
-However, only the highestdensity ice masses will have the lowest NDSI values; careful selection of the NDSI threshold will screen out the optically thinner and much less dense cirrus.
-For reasons that are unclear, it is also possible for this test to flag open water pixels, even when the NDSI threshold is set very low.
-(The suspicion is that atmospheric scattering, albeit guite small in the near-IR and SWIR bands, is nonetheless much stronger in the near-IR than it is in the SWIR, yielding a negative NDSI.)
+However, only the highest-density ice masses will have the lowest NDSI values: careful selection of the NDSI threshold will screen out the optically thinner and much less dense cirrus.
+For reasons that are unclear, it is also possible for this test to flag open water pixels, even when the NDSI threshold is set very low. suspicion is that atmospheric (The scattering, albeit quite small, is much stronger in the near-IR than it is in the yielding negative SWIR. а NDSI.)
 Accordingly, a final check on the absolute magnitude of the NIR reflectance observation is made to ensure the pixel's brightness is high enough to indicate snow or ice.

-If no SWIR data are available then the MWIR reflectance is estimated by subtracting off the TIR1 brightness temperature from the MWIR observation.
+If no SWIR data are available then the MWIR reflectance is estimated by subtracting off the TIR1 brightness temperature.
 Clouds will generally result in a positive VIS/NIR - MWIR reflectance difference, snow/ice with a much smaller difference.
-To avoid confusion with ice-phase clouds a further constraint is added wherein the IR brightness temperature must be fairly close to the predicted clear-scene temperature.
+To avoid confusion with icephase clouds a further constraint is added that the IR brightness temperature must be fairly close to the predicted clear-scene temperature.

-NDSI has a built-in advantage in that it automatically cancels out a lot of the dependencies on the view and illumination geometries of the pixel being observed.
-For example, imagine that the NIR and SWIR reflectances have to be normalized to sun overhead.
-Dividing all NDSI quantities by $\cos\theta{\text{sat}}$ is certainly possible, but these adjustment factors will cancel out in the NDSI calculation.
-This allows for NDSI to be computed and used with accuracy with all SWIR data from the moment the MWIR-to-SWIR switch is enabled near the terminator.
+NDSI has a built-in advantage in that it automatically cancels out any dependencies on the view and illumination geometries of the pixel being observed.
+For example, imagine that the NIR and SWIR reflectance values have to be normalized to sun overhead.
+Dividing all NDSI quantities by $\cos\theta$ is certainly possible, but these adjustment factors will cancel out in the NDSI calculation.
+This allows for NDSI to be computed and used with accuracy with all SWIR data from the moment the MWIRto-SWIR switch is enabled near the terminator.